AdamFrieden/AdamPortal/src/starclans/docs/Architecture.md

 ## 1. Architectural Overview

 ### Core Design Philosophy
-StarClans is designed as a single-player game with client-side simulation, built with the architecture to eventually support server-side authority.
+StarClans is designed as a single-player game with client-side simulation, built with the architecture to eventually support server-side authority and multi-player features.
 The game uses a time-based progression system where game state evolves based on elapsed real-world time.

 ### High-level Structure
 - **Domain Layer**: Contains the game logic, models, and pure functions that define how the game state changes
 - **API Layer**: Simulates a real backend service with artificial latency and occasional failures
-- **State Management**: Zustand stores that separate game state from UI state
+- **State Management**: Zustand stores that separate game state from UI state and allow state management across the app
 - **Component Layer**: React components that render the game UI based on the current state

 ## 2. Key Architectural Components